 Richard A. Marker

-He is married to his partner in Wise Philanthropy™, Mirele Goldsmith, Ph.D. an environmentalist and nationally recognized expert in program evaluations, and is the father of Adam, a public interest attorney in Washington, DC, and is the grandfather of Aiden.
+He is married to his partner in The Institute for Wise Philanthropy, Mirele Goldsmith, Ph.D., an prominent environmentalist and nationally recognized expert in program evaluations, is the father of Adam, an EEO attorney in Washington, DC, and is the grandfather of Aiden.